loganallen/JetsonBenefits/documentation.md

   #### Build Process
   We use a combination of NPM and Webpack to manage our build process for our front-end code.
 In our `package.json` file, we have defined a number of commands that allow you to easily build and run the project.
 See our `README.md` for specific commands to run.
 They are defined in `package.json` in the `scripts` object.

   While we use NPM to trigger our build process, Webpack does the actual work of creating our JS packages that we serve to the browser.
 All of the configuration of Webpack can be found in `webpack.config.js` located in the root directory.
 Webpack starts at the entry point of our JS files, defined in `config.entry` and recursively moves through that file and all of the depended on files to create on package called `index.bundle.min.js` in the `static/js` directory.
-Also included in our config are plugins that: compile our common code into another bundle called `common.bundle.min.js`, inject dependencies into our code, and uglify our production code.
-Our Webpack configuration has rules to load different files in `assets/` with loaders.
+Also included in our config are plugins that: compile our common code into another bundle called `common.bundle.min.js` and inject dependencies into our code.
+Our Webpack configuration has rules to load different files in `assets/` with their correct loaders.

   #### How it Works
   We used React to create our front-end interfaces.
 All of the pre-bundled code can be found in `assets/js`.